Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 • Total number of panels required

-Solar panels convert sunlight into electricity using photovoltaic (PV) cells.
-The more cells a panel contains, the larger its physical size and the higher its power output.
+Solar panels convert sunlight into electricity using PV cells.
+Generally, the more cells a panel contains, the larger its physical size and the higher its power output.

 There are two main categories of solar panels based on size and application: